magnesj/ResInsight/docs/Faults.md

  ![]({{ site.baseurl }}/images/FaultProperties.png)

 ##### Fault labels
-- **Show labels**: Displays one label per fault with the name defined in the `*.DATA`-file
+- **Show labels** -- Displays one label per fault with the name defined in the `*.DATA`-file
-- **Label color**: Defines the label color
+- **Label color** -- Defines the label color

 ##### Fault options
-- **Show faults outside filters**: Turning this option on, will display faults outside the filter region, making the fault visualization completely ignore the Range and Property filters in action.
+- **Show faults outside filters** -- Turning this option on, will display faults outside the filter region, making the fault visualization completely ignore the Range and Property filters in action.

 ##### Fault Face Visibility
 This group of options controls the visibility of the fault faces.
 Since they work together, and in some cases are overridden by the system, they can be a bit confusing.